Isaac Allerton Jr.: Career

 Allerton first served as a member of the House of Burgesses in 1667, representing Westmoreland County during a break in service of his merchant friend Nicholas Spencer.
 He would then represent either adjoining Northumberland County, or Westmoreland County for all the sessions in which those Northern Neck counties sent representatives for the next fourteen years.

 During Bacon's Rebellion in 1676, Allerton remained loyal to governor Berkeley, who was later criticized by a royal commission.
 Nathaniel Bacon specifically denounced Allerton as one of the governor's cronies.
 Allerton's family also developed a close relationship with the Lee family, who had vast estates in both counties.
 Like John Washington, both Allerton and Lee were senior officers and also served as members of the General Court of Virginia (the county's appellate court had sessions during those of the House of Burgesses).
 Allerton and Lee participated in commerce, governmental affairs and social activities.

 Allerton served on the Governor's council from 1687 to 1691, when he, Lee and John Armistead resigned rather than take a loyalty oath to William III and Mary II, who had ousted King James.
 After a decade-plus break in service, Allerton won his last election to the House of Burgesses in 1696, but wrote that illness prevented him from attending to October 1697 session.
 Nonetheless, he received an appointment as naval officer and tax collector for Westmoreland county in 1699.

 Meanwhile, Allerton was on the committee that in 1680 resolved the complicated widow's claim after the execution of rebel Giles Bland, and that year also was appointed escheator (resolving estates of those dying without issue) for Westmoreland or adjacent Northern Neck counties.
 In 1688, Allerton joined Captain George Brent of Stafford County, Virginia (who had emigrated from Maryland) and Captain Lawrence Washington as trustees of the estate of their mutual friend, Nicholas Spencer; Col. Spencer also bequeathed each man forty shillings for a mourning ring. to serve as trustees of his estates.

 Death and legacy

 Isaac Allerton died between October 25, 1702, and December 30, 1702, in Westmoreland County, Virginia.

-Lee's younger brother Hancock (1652–1709) married Allerton's daughter Sarah (1670–1731) after Hancock's first wife died.
+Lee's younger brother Hancock married Allerton's daughter Sarah after Hancock's first wife died.
 They became the great-grandparents of President Zachary Taylor, through their daughter Elizabeth Lee and grandson Colonel Richard Taylor, an officer in the Continental Army in the American Revolutionary War.
-Another great granddaughter was Mary Willis Lee (1757–1798), the daughter of Hancock Lee II (1709-1762) and Mary Willis (1716–1766).
-She married Ambrose Madison (1755–1793).
-He was the son of James Madison, Sr., the owner of a tobacco plantation in Orange County, Virginia; and the brother of James Madison (March 16, 1751 – June 28, 1836) an American politician and political philosopher who served as the fourth President of the United States (1809–1817) and is considered one of the Founding Fathers of the United States.
+Another great granddaughter was Mary Willis Lee, the daughter of Hancock Lee II and Mary Willis.
+She married Ambrose Madison, the son of James Madison, Sr., the owner of a tobacco plantation in Orange County, Virginia, and the brother of James Madison, an American politician and political philosopher who served as the fourth President of the United States (1809–1817) and is considered one of the Founding Fathers of the United States.